wendyltan/SearchDir/README.md

 ![first](/screenshot/searchfirst.png)

-The output will show in left window.Of course you can choose whhichever side of window you want by togglling the combobox "left/right"
+The output will show in left window.Of course you can choose whichever side of window you want by toggling the combobox "left/right"

 - Second Search